 Every family needs an emergency plan to keep them

-READY.
-SET.
-SAFE. during hurricane season.
+Be ready.
+Stay Safe during hurricane season.
 Ask your parents or adult family members if they have a plan for emergencies, such as a hurricane.
 Below are some questions you might what to ask.

 - Where will we stay in a hurricane?